M0nkeyFl0wer/linux-smarter-phone-experiment/README.md

 **I'm documenting my journey of transforming my personal OnePlus 7 Pro into a Linux Smart(er) Phone!**

 I'll be:
-- 📝 Installing and testing on my own device (yes, my actual daily driver!)
+- 📝 Installing and testing on an older phone and using it daily
 - 🔬 Experimenting with different configurations and ML integrations
-- 📸 Documenting every step, success, and failure
+- 📸 Documenting every step
-- ✍️ Publishing detailed updates on my blog
-- 🤝 Sharing all findings with the community

-Follow along as I turn my OnePlus 7 Pro into the smart(er) phone I've always wanted - one that I can truly control, understand, and enhance with ML capabilities.
-This isn't just theory - it's a real device transformation that I'm living with daily.

-**Blog Updates**: I'll be posting regular updates about this journey on my blog, including:
-- Installation experiences and troubleshooting
-- App compatibility discoveries
-- ML agent experiments
-- Daily usage reports
-- Performance comparisons

 ### Why Linux Smart(er) Phone?